0xifis/AE2-208-Materials/Readme.md

 These notes are based on the __AE2-208: Materials__ module lectures and handouts by _Dr.
 Qianqian Li_ and _Prof.
 Emile S Greenhalgh_ from the Faculty of Engineering, Department of Aeronautics, Imperial College London.

+There is also extensive use of content from the recommended texts:
+1. Engineering Materials 1 _4th Editions_ - Michael F. Ashby, David R. H. Jones
+2. Engineering Materials 2 _4th Editions_ - Michael F. Ashby, David R. H. Jones

 There is no assurance that information contained here are error-free.
 Users are reminded to use at your own discretion.

 ### Course Outline